 The 10-year war, also known as Guerra del 68 and Guerra Grande in Cuba.
 In Spain is called Guerra de Cuba.
 Was between 1868 and 1678, the first of the three Cubans independence wars against the colonial Spanish forces.
 The Cubans lost this one, they did not achieve the independence nor the abolition of slavery.

 The battle of Santa Clara was in 1958, during the Fidel Castro revolution against Fulgencio Batista, in this clash the city was occupied by Che Guevara and his army.
 Therefore, some people name this tows as the Che city.
+Here happened the capture of the armored train and for this you can see the monument to the armored train (monumento a la toma del tren blindado).

 It is famous for its monuments but also because of its vitality, it is a liberal city.
 It is a city you must visit in Cuba.